HDFGroup/vol-log-based/doc/util.md

               Number of metadata sections: 0
     ```
 * h5lreplay
-  + Convert log-based VOL output file into traditional HDF5 files
+  + Convert the Log VOL connector output file into a traditional HDF5 file
   + This utility support parallel run
   + Usage
     ```